 Born in 1982, Jonathan Pierce grew up surrounded by farms outside of Huntsville, Alabama.
 In 2018, he’s launching his career in Nashville as a southern country rock artist with a self-produced single called Get Dirty In My Jeep.
 The single was released on the same day he performed before Allison Krauss and Willie Nelson at Ascend Amphitheater’s VIP room.
 A lot of people don’t know it wasn’t until the age of 21 that he started this music journey.

-“I got a late start for sure.
-Most people get at least introduced to an instrument in middle school, but my school didn’t have a music program.
+“It’s been a long journey with a late start but I’ve learned to be patient to the process.
+My K-12 school didn’t have a music program.
 A girl I was dating in college at Auburn University encouraged my passion.
-She convinced me to buy a drum kit after watching me perform some amazing air drum solos in the car to Foo Fighters’ One by One album.
+She convinced me to buy a drum kit for myself on my 21st birthday after watching me perform some amazing air drum solos in the car to Foo Fighters’ One by One album.

-But Jonathan took a break from music for 2 years after losing his mom to illness and moved back home.
-With some much needed reflection time he began writing again and discovered a new voice in country.
+But Jonathan took a break from the Blue Jays Band for 2 years after losing his mom to illness and moved back home to AL. With some much needed reflection time he began writing again and discovered a new passion for folk and country music.

 Losing my mom was tough.
 I’m glad I had music to escape to.
 During that period I wrote a lot differently.
 It was weird, it was like I was listening to my inner self for the first time and instead of rock music coming out it was country.
 And the more I thought about it and where I grew up I began to see that I was surrounded by country music all along.

 In November of 2016, he moved to Nashville to follow his dreams.
 Very few people know that I have walked away from some high paying jobs to make music happen.
 Once I knew I was moving to Nashville and got a job there, I quit my Alabama job too soon.
 I ended up having my car repo’d and my sister rented me a car to drive back and forth to Nashville.
 But I made it work and eventually moved up here.